Scientific Name

 How to Grow and Care

 In general, Agaves do not need to be repotted every year.
-Most of the species commonly found in cultivation grow very slowly and will take a long time to outgrow their pot.
+Most species commonly found in cultivation grow very slowly and take a long time to outgrow their pot.
 It's also best to handle your Agave as little as possible since they do not like to be disturbed.
-When you do repot, refresh the spent soil with new potting mix and make sure the plant is firmly anchored in its pot.
+When you repot, refresh the spent soil with a new potting mix and ensure the plant is firmly anchored in its pot.
 However, be careful not to pot the Agave too deep as that will encourage stem rot during the growing season.
 When repotting, use fast-draining cacti or succulent mix.
 Do not use a mix that will become soggy or hold water.
-See more at How to Grow and Care for Agave.

 Origin

-Native to Mexico (Sonora).
+This species is native to Mexico (Sonora).

 Links

-PLANTOPEDIA: Browse flowering plants by Scientific Name, Common Name, Genus, Family or Origin
+- Plantpedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin

 Photo Gallery